nikolaposa/notifier/README.md

 ### Notify Strategies

-Component that how Notification should be handled are strategies. `DefaultStrategy` immediately sends notification messages using appropriate message senders.
+Component that how Notification should be handled are strategies. `DefaultNotifyStrategy` immediately sends notification messages using appropriate message senders.

 This concept allows defining custom handling strategies, for example some that will put notification into a queue, in order to send it in a background job.